 Before the scan

-Once you're in position the radiographers put some markers on your skin.
-They move the couch up and through the scanner.
+Once you're in a comfortable position the radiographers move the couch up and through the scanner.
 They then leave the room and the scan starts.

 The scan takes about 5 minutes.
 You won't feel anything.
 The radiographers can see you from the CT control area where they operate the scanner.